 Justin Floyd is a practicing attorney and an associate in the Ropes & Gray LLP corporate department.
-Justin’s practice focuses on the representation of hedge funds, private equity funds, investment advisers and fund sponsors in connection with fund formations as well as a wide range of operational, regulatory and compliance matters.
-Additionally, Justin has worked with a number of non-profit organizations focusing on adolescent and teen development, global health and reproductive justice.
-Justin holds a Juris Doctor from Harvard Law School and a LL.M. with a specialization in commercial law from the University of Cambridge.
+Justin’s practice focuses on the representation of hedge funds, private equity funds, investment advisers, and fund sponsors in connection with fund formations as well as a wide range of operational, regulatory, and compliance matters.
+Additionally, Justin has worked with a number of nonprofit organizations focusing on adolescent and teen development, global health, and reproductive justice.
+Justin holds a Juris Doctor from Harvard Law School and an LLM with a specialization in commercial law from the University of Cambridge.

 Executive Director, Young Families of Indiana Network, Health and Hospital Corporation of Marion County

 Valerie Parker, MA, LMFT, LCSW, is a licensed marriage and family therapist and licensed clinical social worker who has over 30 years of experience working with youth, teens, and adults in the criminal justice system and/or social services, and via her service in the community.
 She has a Master of Arts Degree in Counseling Psychology and a Bachelor of Science Degree in Social Work, Criminal Justice, and Interpersonal Relations.
 Currently, she is the Executive Director for Young Families of Indiana Network.
 The signature programs within this agency are Future Promises, D.A.D.S Program (Dad’s Affirming Dads) and the Post-Grad Program, Parenting Geared Role Models Achieving Dreams.